chuzcjoe/Unity_head_pose_toolkit/README.md

 Detailed description has been added to the main interface.
 Moreover, a new function has been added which is the gaze direction annotation.
-.exe files are available in release/ directory.
+.exe files are available by contacting me chu153@purdue.edu.
 Make sure that you run it on Windows OS and choose the resolution of 1280x720(windowed).